open-energy-transition/Ember-Flexibility-Study/README.md

 If you are instead only interested in solving the network for the Ember Flexibility Study, you can run the command:

 `snakemake -call solve_elec_networks --configfile config/validation_config_2023.yaml`

+If you are instead only interested in preparing the network for the Ember Flexibility Study, you can run the command:

+`snakemake -call prepare_sector_networks --configfile config/validation_config_2023.yaml`

 **Note**: *if you first run `snakemake -call validate_ember_networks --configfile ...`, this will solve the network and generate the necessary plots.
 Subsequently, when you run  `snakemake -call plot_all_capacity_demand --configfile ...`, the workflow will only generate the plots based on the existing network files without re-solving the network.
 The process is the same in reverse: running either rule first will prevent re-solving the network when executing the other, ensuring that the network is only solved once.*